-Horizontal Control Joints - at maximum 6.0m centres and at inter-storey floor levels where unseasoned timber floor joists are joints directly above and below the joinery creates a weak point where the PVC's intersect that could lead to potential water ingress if not maintained or excessive movement occurs.

-Vertical Control Joints - at maximum 8.0m centres; aligned with any control joints in the structural framing, or where the system abuts different cladding types
+- Horizontal Control Joints at maximum 6.0m centres and at interstorey floor levels where unseasoned timber floor joists are used. - Vertical Control Joints at maximum 8.0m centres; aligned with any control joints in the structural framing, or where the system abuts different cladding types.

 Care should be taken with the chosen placement of control joints.
-To avoid difficult multi-faceted joints between the various PVC extrusions used in the EZpanel System, control joints should be placed away from the edges of joinery by a minimum of 400mm.
-Placing control
+To avoid difficult multi-faceted joints between the various uPVC extrusions used in the EZpanel System, control joints should be placed away from the edges of joinery by a minimum of 400mm.
+Placing control joints directly above and below the joinery creates a weak point where the uPVC's intersect that could lead to potential water ingress if not maintained or excessive movement occurs.

 Construction joint details are provided in the drawings provided with the system.
 Inter-storey drained joints must be provided for walls over 2 storeys in height in accordance with the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 9.1.9.4(b).
-Inter-storey junctions must be constructed in accordance with the technical literature.
+Inter-storey junctions must be constructed in accordance with the technical literature